michodgs25/Somerset-Trails/README.md

 * *The __homepage map__ will have a terrain and distance(of trail) toggle buttons.*

 * *The map on the __trail result page__ will be zoomed in on that particular trail displaying trail location.*

+__Explore tab__

+* *An enlarge dropup button placed directly above the footer section, the dropup box is accessed by hovering the cursor over the button.
+The box contains a link to a different trail.

+__Back to top of page__

+* *A button placed on the right hand side of the page, user can click the button and will be taken back to the top of the respective page.

 ### Features left to be implemented
 * https://github.com/michodgs24/Somerset-Trails/issues/1#issue-612876703